Jimmy Slagle

-James Franklin Slagle (July 11, 1873 – May 10, 1956), nicknamed both "Rabbit" and "Shorty", was a professional baseball player who played as an outfielder in Major League Baseball (MLB) from 1899 to 1908.
-In his 10 MLB seasons, he played for four teams, all in the National League.
+James Franklin Slagle (July 11, 1873 – May 10, 1956), nicknamed both "Rabbit" and "Shorty", was an American professional baseball player who played as an outfielder in Major League Baseball from 1899 to 1908.
+In his ten major league seasons, he played for four teams, all in the National League.
 Officially, he was 5 ft 7 in in height and weighed 144 lb.
 He batted left-handed and threw right-handed.

+Biography

-Slagle began his professional career in minor league baseball (MiLB) in 1895.
+Slagle began his professional career in minor league baseball in 1895.
 In 1898, he won the Western League batting title with a .378 average.
-He spent four seasons in MiLB before signing with the Washington Senators in 1899.
+He spent four seasons in the minor leagues before signing with the Washington Senators in 1899.
 He played one season in Washington, D. C. before signing with the Philadelphia Phillies when the Senators folded.
 Over the next two season, he played for the Phillies and, for a short time, the Boston Beaneaters.
 In 1902, he signed with the Chicago Cubs, and stayed with the team for seven seasons.
-He was the Cubs' starting center fielder for three of their NL championships, from 1906 to 1908, which includes two World Series victories.
+He was the Cubs' starting center fielder for three of their National League championships, from 1906 to 1908, which included two World Series victories.
 Slagle became the first player to successfully accomplish a straight steal of home in World Series play.

-His last MLB season was in 1908, and later played two more seasons in MiLB in 1909 and 1910.
+His last major league season was in 1908, and later played two more seasons in the minor leagues in 1909 and 1910.
 He later settled in Chicago, where he died in 1956, at the age of 82.